 Nopalea Juice Research

-On the website nopalea.com there are 12 research studies listed that testify to the benefits of the Nopal cactus (Prickly Pear Cactus) extract at helping chronic inflammation, boosting the immune system and protecting the brain.
-One intersting point is none of the studies contained the word “Nopalea.”
+On the website nopalea.com there are 12 research studies listed that testify to the benefits of the Nopal cactus (Prickly Pear Cactus) extract at helping chronic inflammation, boosting the immune system, and protecting the brain.
+One interesting point is none of the studies contained the word “Nopalea.”
 In other words, it doesn't look like any of the studies were conducted using the Nopalea wellness drink itself.

 While Nopalea.com only lists the studies, I want to directly link to them so you can see the research for yourself.
 They all sound very impressive and technical so I'll also give brief commentary, where needed, to put the research in perspective.